Do you know that Social Security System has a special savings program exclusive to Filipinos working abroad?

 How does SSS spend the contributions that they collect?

 Available materials coming from SSS do not spell out how the contributions under the program will be exactly invested.
-The money that is collected will be used to invest in fixed income securities.
-What is clear is that the yields will be higher than the interest earned in deposit accounts in the banks in the same comparable period of time.
+The money that is collected will be used to invest in fixed income securities such as bonds and bills.
+What is clear is that the yields may be higher than the interest earned in saving accounts in the banks in the same comparable period of time.

 Who are qualified to open an SSS Flexi-fund?